ETHproductions/addict/README.md

 - `d x` - decrement variable `x` by 1.
 Succeeds unless no arg is given, or the arg is already at 0.
 - `t x` - set variable `x` to the next charcode from input.
 Succeeds unless EOF.
 (Correctly handles Unicode chars above U+FFFF.)
 - `c x` - output variable `x` as a charcode.
 Succeeds unless no arg is given.
 (Correctly handles charcodes above 0xFFFF.)
+- `n x` - output variable `x` as a number.
+Succeeds unless no arg is given.

 ### Aliases